An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Projection-Based Model Reduction With Structure Preservation

 \section{Projection-Based Model Reduction With Structure Preservation}

-Consider a full-order model in \eqref{sys:orig} with any structural property discussed in Section~\ref{sec:problem}.
-To preserve the desired structure in the reduced-order model \eqref{sys:red0}, a novel Petrov-Galerkin projection is adopted to generate a reduced-order model.
-Let $X = X^\top > 0$, $V \in \mathbb{S}^{n \times r}_*$, and denote in which $V^\top X V$ is invertible since $V$ has full column rank, and $X \in \mathbb{R}^{n \times n}$ is a positive definite matrix. $V^\dagger$ is called a \textit{reflexive generalized inverse} of $V$.
-The projection matrix is thereby defined as $\Pi = V V^\dagger $, by which a reduced-order model is constructed as follows.
+Consider a full-order model in \eqref{sys:orig} with any structural property in Table~\ref{tab:properties}.
+To preserve this property in the reduced-order model \eqref{sys:red0}, the following oblique projection $\Pi$ is adopted:

+where $V \in \mathbb{S}^{n \times r}_*$, and $X \in \mathbb{R}^{n \times n}$ is a positive definite matrix referred to as the \textit{structure matrix}, which encodes the desired structural property.
+The matrix $V^\dagger$ is the \textit{reflexive generalized inverse} of $V$ with respect to $X$, and is well-defined since $X$ is positive definite and $V$ has full column rank.
+The projection $\Pi$ is an oblique projection onto the range of $V$, by which a reduced-order model is constructed as follows.

 where $\hat{x} \in \mathbb{R}^{r}$ is the reduced state vector.
-The matrix $X$ is called a \textit{structure matrix}, which allows us to preserve certain desired structural properties.
-The following result shows that this particular construction of a reduced-order model can lead to structure preservation. \begin{lemma}[Structure Preservation] Consider the original system $\mathbf{\Sigma}$ \eqref{sys:orig} and its reduced-order model $\mathbf{\hat{\Sigma}}$ defined in \eqref{sys:red}.
-If $\mathbf{\Sigma}$ is $(Q, S, R)$-dissipative and $X = K > 0$ in \eqref{sys:red} is a solution of \eqref{eq:LMI-QSR}, then $\mathbf{\hat{\Sigma}}$ in \eqref{sys:red} is also $(Q, S, R)$-dissipative. \end{lemma} \begin{proof} To verify the $(Q, S, R)$-dissipativity of the reduced-order model $\mathbf{\hat{\Sigma}}$ in \eqref{sys:red}, we let $\hat{K} = V^\top X V = V^\top K V$.
-Then, the following equations hold.
+The following result shows that this particular construction of a reduced-order model can lead to property preservation. \begin{theorem}[Property Preservation] Consider the original system $\mathbf{\Sigma}$ in \eqref{sys:orig} and its reduced-order model $\mathbf{\hat{\Sigma}}$ in \eqref{sys:red} obtained via the projection \eqref{eq:pinv} with $X \succ 0$.
+Then $\mathbf{\hat{\Sigma}}$ preserves each of the following properties of $\mathbf{\Sigma}$, provided the corresponding condition on $X$ holds: \begin{enumerate}